hridyeshh/PaperBoxd/README.md

 ### Core Philosophy

-We believe that the best book recommendations come from people, not algorithms.
+I believe that the best book recommendations come from people, not algorithms.
 PaperBoxd is designed around the principle that reading communities thrive when readers can express themselves, discover through trusted networks, and maintain control over their personal data and privacy.

 ---